Charade (1963 film): Reception

 Charade received positive reviews from contemporaries, as well as from 21st-century critics.
-At Rotten Tomatoes, the film has an approval rating of 94% based on 54 reviews, with an average rating of 8.50/10.
+At Rotten Tomatoes, the film has an approval rating of 95% based on 55 reviews.
 The consensus reads: "A globetrotting caper that prizes its idiosyncratic pieces over the general puzzle, Charade is a delightful romp with Cary Grant and Audrey Hepburn's sparkling chemistry at the center of some perfectly orchestrated mayhem."
 On Metacritic, the film has a weighted average score of 83 out of 100 based on 16 critics, indicating "universal acclaim".

-In a review published on January 6, 1964, in The New York Times, Bosley Crowther criticized the film for its "grisly touches" and "gruesome violence", but also praised it for its screenplay, with its "sudden twists, shocking gags, eccentric arrangements, and occasionally bright and brittle lines", as well as Donen's direction, said to be halfway between the 1930s screwball comedy and North by Northwest by Alfred Hitchcock, which also starred Grant.
+In a review published on January 6, 1964, in The New York Times, Bosley Crowther criticized the film for its "grisly touches" and "gruesome violence", but also praised it for its screenplay, with its "sudden twists, shocking gags, eccentric arrangements, and occasionally bright and brittle lines", as well as Donen's direction, said to be halfway between 1930s screwball comedy and North by Northwest by Alfred Hitchcock, which also starred Grant.

 In a Time Out review, the film was rated positively, with the assertion that it is a "mammoth audience teaser [...]
 Grant imparts his ineffable charm, Kennedy (with metal hand) provides comic brutality, while Hepburn is elegantly fraught".

 While reviewing the Blu-ray version of the film, Chris Cabin of Slant Magazine gave the film a three-and-a-half rating out of five, calling it a "high-end, kitschy whodunit" and writing that it is a "riotous and chaotic take on the spy thriller, essentially, but it structurally resembles Agatha Christie's And Then There Were None", as well as describing it as "some sort of miraculous entertainment".